Adrian Peterson: Personal life

 One of Peterson's half-brothers was murdered the night before Peterson participated in the NFL Combine.
 When Peterson was a teenager, his father was sentenced to 10 years in prison for laundering drug money.
 Peterson has six children.
 His two-year-old son died on October 11, 2013, at a hospital in Sioux Falls, South Dakota, due to injuries sustained during an alleged assault by Joseph Robert Patterson, the boyfriend of the child's mother.
 Peterson had learned about his son only a few weeks prior to his death, and had never met him.

 Peterson identifies as a Christian.
 He spoke of his faith in relation to his injuries, "This is a blessing in disguise.
 I'll come back stronger and better than I was before.
 What flashed in my mind was, 'I can do all things through Christ who strengthens me.'"

 Peterson is the nephew of former NFL running back Ivory Lee Brown.
 Peterson is friends with offensive tackle Trent Williams, who was a teammate at the University of Oklahoma and with the Washington Redskins.
 In 2016, he and Williams opened a gym in Houston that includes a soccer field, an MMA training area and an incline running hill.

+In 2017, a video clip of Peterson went viral as he did a random street interview on how to patiently handle road rage situations without the interviewer knowing who Peterson was until he presented himself at the end.

 Peterson appeared in the Season 4 finale of The League.

+His daughter Ari Peterson played basketball for Providence Academy in Plymouth, Minnesota and currently plays for Minnetonka High School.
+As an eighth grader at Providence, she received offers from the University of Minnesota Golden Gophers and Ohio State Buckeyes.